 What is it: Godzilla: City on the Edge of Battle

-“Godzilla: City on the Edge of Battle” is a Japanese animated film that is part of the Godzilla film trilogy produced by Toho Animation and Polygon Pictures.
-Released in 2018, the film is a direct sequel to “Godzilla: Planet of the Monsters” and continues to explore a dystopian future where humanity fights for survival against the colossal monster Godzilla.
-The plot takes place in a post-apocalyptic world, where Earth has been dominated by Godzilla and other gigantic creatures.
-The film is directed by Kōbun Shizuno and Hiroyuki Seshita, and the script is written by Gen Urobuchi.
-The story follows a group of human survivors who, after being defeated by Godzilla in his first attempt to retake Earth, discover an ancient fortified city that may hold the key to defeating the monster.
+"Godzilla: City on the Edge of Battle" is a Japanese animated film that is part of the Godzilla film trilogy produced by Toho Animation and Polygon Pictures.
+Released in 2018, the film is a direct sequel to "Godzilla: Planet of the Monsters" and continues to explore a dystopian future where humanity fights for survival against the colossal monster Godzilla.
+The plot takes place in a post-apocalyptic world where Earth has been overrun by Godzilla and other gigantic creatures.
+The film is directed by Kōbun Shizuno and Hiroyuki Seshita, and the screenplay is by Gen Urobuchi.
+The story follows a group of human survivors who, after being defeated by Godzilla in their first attempt to retake Earth, discover an ancient fortified city that may hold the key to defeating the monster.
 The city, known as Mechagodzilla City, is built from the remains of Mechagodzilla, a robotic weapon created to combat Godzilla.

 Plot of Godzilla: City on the Edge of Battle